Stryfe: Fictional character biography

-A woman introducing herself as Askani appears to Cyclops and Jean Grey from the distant future after their infant son, Nathan Summers, is infected with a techno-organic virus by the immortal mutant Apocalypse and tells them that she can save the child.
-Nathan then arrives in the future and Mother Askani clones the baby, hoping to salvage something if he dies.
-The clone's growth is greatly accelerated until he is the same age as Nathan himself.
-The Askani succeed in halting the spread of the techno-organic virus in Nathan's body, thereby saving his life.
-However, Apocalypse and his forces attack the Askani's hiding place and steal the cloned infant.
-Apocalypse takes the child as his own, raising him himself and naming him "Stryfe", intending to use him as his next host body.
-Stryfe grows into a murderously decadent brat with no regard for life who is both terminally bored by having his every desire catered and extremely lonely at having no real company aside from Apocalypse and Ch'vayre (Apocalypse's second in command).
-Years later, as Apocalypse is about to transfer his essence into Stryfe, he discovers that Stryfe is in fact a clone, thus unfit to house his essence.
-A teenage Nathan and the time-traveling Cyclops and Jean confront Apocalypse, leaving him unable to transfer into any host body, thus causing his essence to discorporate.
-Ch'vayre raises Stryfe afterwards.
+Askani appears to Cyclops and Jean Grey from the distant future after their son Nathan Summers is infected with a techno-organic virus by Apocalypse and tells the two that the child can be saved in the future.
+Nathan then arrives in the future to which Mother Askani clones the baby as a back up plan.
+The clone's growth is greatly accelerated until he is the same age as Nathan himself while the Askani succeed in halting the spread of the virus, saving Nathan's life.
+However, Apocalypse's forces attack the Askani's hiding place and steal the cloned infant.
+Apocalypse takes the child as his own, raising him himself and naming him "Stryfe", intending to use him as a host body.
+Stryfe grows into a murderous, bored and lonely child only raised by Apocalypse and Ch'vayre (Apocalypse's second in command).
+Years later, as Apocalypse is about to transfer his essence into Stryfe, Apocalypse discovers that he's unfit because Stryfe is a clone and cannot house Apocalypse's essence.
+The teenage Nathan and the time-traveling Scott Summers and Jean confront Apocalypse while Apocalypse's essence to discorporate to which Ch'vayre raises Stryfe afterwards.

-Stryfe grows up to be an embittered madman, wanting vengeance on both what he thought were his real parents (Cyclops and Jean) and his spiritual parent Apocalypse.
+Stryfe grows up to be an embittered madman, wanting vengeance on both what he believes to be his real parents (Cyclops and Jean) and his spiritual parent Apocalypse.
 He becomes an anarchist and terrorist rebel in the Nor-Am Pact region 3783–3806 in his alternate future.
-He raises an army and for years became a fierce opponent of both Cable (Nathan Summers) and his Clan Chosen, and the New Canaanites, a despotic regime that replaced Apocalypse's.
+He raises an army and for years became a fierce opponent of both Cable and the Clan Chosen, as well as the New Canaanites, a despotic regime that replaced Apocalypse's.
 Stryfe reveals to Cable much later in the present era that during this period in their life, he raped Aliya Dayspring (Cable's wife who Stryfe had grown to desire) at one point by pretending to be Cable and so the father of Tyler Dayspring could be Stryfe and not Cable.
-Later, he kills Aliya as well as kidnapping and brainwashing their son Tyler.
+He later kills Aliya as well as kidnapping and brainwashing Tyler.